St. Helena clothing boutique Tiffany & Kids moves to larger space

-Tiffany Montelli’s clothing store catering to moms and kids has a new location and a new name.
+Tiffany Montelli’s St. Helena clothing store catering to moms and kids has a new location and a new name.

-Tiffany & Kids opened in mid-August at 1150 Main St., the former location of Style & Soul Boutique.
+Tiffany & Kids opened in mid-August at 1150 Main St., in St. Helena, at the former location of Style & Soul Boutique.

 Montelli, who opened Tiffany’s Closet in the commercial building south of Pope Street in 2019, said the new, larger and more prominent location will allow her to carry more inventory and attract more foot traffic.